hcientist/OnlinePythonTutor/wishlist.md

   - could be great for low-vision accessibility too
 - showing visualization diffs and animated transitions between consecutive steps so users can clearly see what changes occurred
   - goes hand-in-hand with the narrations feature above, since if we know what has changed, then we can narrate it (e.g., "a new element was added to the middle of this list")
-  - more advanced: seeing execution diffs between two *different* executions of similar code, to compare the impacts of code changes on run-time state
+- even better: seeing execution diffs between two *different* executions of similar code, to compare the impacts of specific code changes on run-time state
 - hiding elements by clicking on them, and remembering those hide options across different executions of similar code
-  - especially useful for large function/class/module definitions, which are largely boilerplate and irrelevant to the core lessons of the code
+  - especially useful for large function/class/module/type definitions, which are largely boilerplate and irrelevant to the core lessons of the code
   - June 2018: implemented a simpler version as #pythontutor_hide and #pythontutor_hide_type annotations for Python in [pg_logger.py](v5-unity/pg_logger.py) ([video demo](https://www.youtube.com/watch?v=Mxt9HZWgwAM&list=PLzV58Zm8FuBL2WxxZKGZ6j1dH8NKb_HYI&index=6))
 - more advanced navigation through execution steps. e.g.,:
   - click a line of code to jump to where it is next executed